Dr Jim Glover - Chair of Council 1-Aug-13 to 31-7-16

 Professor Nicholls is responsible for innovation in teaching and learning, quality enhancement, quality assurance, and the student experience.
 A graduate of the University of London, Gill has held the posts of Pro-Vice-Chancellor (Academic) at Salford University; Pro-Vice-Chancellor (Student Experience) at Durham University, and Director of King’s Institute of Learning and Teaching (KILT) at King’s College University of London.
 Prior to joining King’s, Gill was Professor of Education at Surrey University, where she was responsible for the Centre for Professional and Work Related Education Research.
 Amongst others she is a member of the All-Party Parliamentary University Group, Chair of the HEA National DVC/PVC Network for Teaching and Learning and Chair of the Leadership Foundation National DVC/PVC Network.

-Professor Stephen Williamson - Vice President & Deputy Vice-Chancellor, Research & Innovation - Ex-officio member
+Professor Michael Kearney - Vice President & Deputy Vice-Chancellor, Research & Innovation - ex officio member

 Mr Thomas Chambers - University Treasurer to January 2015 - Ex-officio member